-3.4 Recording of Faculty Lectures
+3.4 RECORDING Taping of Faculty Lectures

-- 1. MCCCD acknowledges that faculty members are, by law, afforded copyright protection in their classroom lectures and, therefore, may limit the circumstances under which students may record (audio/visual) their classes. - 2.
-Each faculty member shall inform their students in the course syllabus or other course introductory material of their policy with regard to recording of class lectures.
-Failure to do so will accord students the right to record lectures.
+- 1. MCCCD acknowledges that faculty members are, by law, afforded copyright protection in their classroom lectures and, therefore, may limit the circumstances under which students may record tape (audio/visual) their classes. - 2.
+Each faculty member shall inform his/her their students in the course syllabus or other course introductory material of within the first week of classes to his/her their policy with regard to recording of class lectures taping.
+Failure to do so will accord students the right to record tape lectures.
 A lecture is defined as anything upon which a student is tested or that is part of the curriculum or course content whether in person, virtual, or pre-recorded.
 A restriction on recording does not apply if the recording is allowed under another policy. - a.
 Students, regardless of whether they have permission or not from the faculty member to record class lectures, may not reproduce or otherwise share and/or distribute all or part of recorded class lectures and/or activities taking place during class time, without the written consent of the faculty member.
 (Reproducing includes, but is not limited to, posting any pre-recorded or real time recording of a class lecture-in whole or in part-to any social media platform (TikTok, Twitter, Facebook, Instagram, YouTube, etc.)). - b.
 Any violation of AR 3.4 (2)(a) may constitute "academic misconduct" prohibited by AR 2.3.11 Academic Misconduct. - 3.
 Students with disabilities that render them unable to take adequate lecture notes are entitled to reasonable accommodation subject to engagement in the interactive process and a determination of functional limitation as outlined in AR 2.8 Students with Disabilities to remedy this inability.
-Approved accommodation may require a faculty member to modify their recording policy for the affected student.
+Approved Aaccommodation may require a faculty member to exempt modify a student from his/her their taping recording policy for the affected student.